OrestOhorodnyk/automated-data-pipeline-workshop/README.md

 --temp_location=<dataflow_temp_files>/df
 ```
 The result of the execution should be two tables in tables created `raw` and `transaction_summary`
-with data from thr files
+with data from the files

-## How to run deploy the beam job to the GCP Dataflow
+## How to deploy the beam job to the GCP Dataflow
-1) The same steps as run locally but the last one, the command should be as following:
+1) The same steps as run locally, but the last one, the command should be as follows:
 ```bash
 python dags/beam_jobs/sales_ingest_df_job.py \
     --runner=DataflowRunner \